-- The Ministry expects applicants to provide simple descriptive analyses to assess airline agreements involving limited co-operation, including: - shares of passengers, frequency of flights, and capacity in each of the relevant markets - shares of slot holdings at each airport covered by the agreement - any wider social or economic detriments. - The applicants are also expected to provide evidence of the likely benefits of the airline agreement.
-If the Ministry finds that the airline agreement is likely to lead to a lessening of competition, it is likely to recommend to the Minister that evidence be provided, as a condition to authorise the airline agreement, that the benefits will likely outweigh the detriments to the public in New Zealand.
+- 62 The Ministry expects applicants to provide simple descriptive analyses to assess cooperation agreements involving limited co-operation, including: - share of passengers, frequency of flights, and capacity in each of the relevant markets - shares of slot holdings at each airport covered by the agreement - any wider social or economic detriments. - 63 The applicants are also expected to provide evidence of the likely benefits of the cooperation agreement.
+The overall benefits must outweigh the detriments.